marceloig/evidence-bi-wafr/pages/[workload_id]/[pillar_id].md

   end as risk_description,
   count(*) as value
 from
-  steampipe.aws_wellarchitected_milestone as m
+  camarim.aws_wellarchitected_milestone as m
-left join steampipe.aws_wellarchitected_workload as w on m.workload_id = w.workload_id
+left join camarim.aws_wellarchitected_workload as w on m.workload_id = w.workload_id
-left join steampipe.aws_wellarchitected_answer as a on a.workload_id = w.workload_id
+left join camarim.aws_wellarchitected_answer as a on a.workload_id = w.workload_id
 WHERE a.workload_id = '${params.workload_id}'
 and pillar_id = '${params.pillar_id}'